mrtnhwttktc/test_stub_api/README.md

   - `AWS_ACCESS_KEY_ID` : The access key id for the AWS account.
 You can find these value in AWS Parameter Store with the name `/dev/stub-api/infra/cicd_user_access_key`.
   - `AWS_SECRET_ACCESS_KEY` : The access key secret for the AWS account.
 You can find these value in AWS Parameter Store with the name `/dev/stub-api/infra/cicd_user_secret_key`.

+## Generate mock api endpoints

-When launching the workflow, you will be prompted to fill in the following inputs:
+When launching the generate workflow, you will be prompted to fill in the following inputs:

 - `project_name` : The name of the project for which you are deploying a stub api.
 This will be used for the path of the s3 folder and stub api endpoint.
 - `stub_api_name` : The name of the stub api.
 This will be used for the path of the s3 folder and stub api endpoint.